scotttyso/intersight_iac/README.md

 ## Synopsis

 The purpose of these Terraform and Python scripts are to deploy Policy/Profiles to Intersight using Infastructure as Code.
-The goal of the Wizard is to help customers create and better understand how to utilize Terraform for managing infrastrudture.
+The Wizard is to help customers create and better understand how to utilize Terraform for managing infrastrudture.

+The goal of this module is to begin to familiarize you with Terraform.
+So that over time you can begin to write code to consume Easy IMM directly.
+Transition towards writing your own modules to consume the IMM Module.
+And lastly build your confidence to write your own code as well.
+The wizard will show after each section what the Terraform code being generated will look like.
+Point you to the directly where the code will be stored.
+And lastly, publish the code to Terraform Cloud and when you are ready.

 ## Contents